 Radio has been an integral part of the San Francisco community.
 From conservative channels, to the free spirited ones, from national to local college radio, and from old to the most recent stations on the block, there is something for everyone.
 Here is a list of the options that are available for the entertainment for the people of San Francisco, California.
-Those residence of San Francisco who have Time Warner Cable can access Slacker Radio as part of their subscription.
+Those residence of San Francisco who have AT&T Packages can access Slacker Radio as part of their subscription.

 KSFO is one of the oldest stations in the San Francisco area, and is primarily focused on talk shows.
 Broadcast at 560 kHz AM frequency, the channel was launched in 1925, and is owned by Cumulus Media.
 Until recently, the radio station was operated by the American Broadcasting Company (ABC).
 It is popularly known as the Hot Talk 560 KSFO.
 The shows on the station mainly have a conservative political tone interspersed with lighter shows on home improvement, real estate and so on.